Realia (education)

-EDITED VERSION OF ABOVE ARTICLE

-REALIA IN THE CLASSROOM
+Realia in the classroom

-Realia are real objects such as real specimens of plants or animals and real machines or tools as they are known to exist or used in life situations.
-They can be useful in presenting a fascinating learning experience while improving the retention of concepts learned.
+Realia are real objects such as specimens of plants or animals, and machines or tools, as they are known to exist or used in life situations.
+They can be useful in presenting a learning experience while improving the retention of concepts learned.
 The use of realia is commonplace in the classroom and is widely considered to have great value in fostering an active teaching-learning environment.
 Realia can be useful in all subject areas of the curriculum; and is appropriate for any age level of students, from beginner to advance.

 In language teaching, for example, realia provides language learners with multi-sensory impressions of the language through seeing, hearing, touching, and manipulating items.
 Interaction with authentic materials, aids in the teaching-learning instruction by bringing students into contact with language as it is used in real-life situations in order to meet actual communication needs.
 Moreover, the use of realia can enhance linguistic and cultural understanding and appreciation, which are both prerequisites for real language learning.

 The increasing integration of computers into the classroom and the phenomenal growth of the Internet has brought about the need to combine the new educational technologies with teaching practices and techniques.
 Virtual realia are digitized objects and items which are now brought into the classroom as examples or aids.
 They are often used to stimulate interest in the learning experience.
 While traditional realia is a real object in nature, when transferred to a more interactive and flexible medium, virtual realia merges an established technique with the new educational technologies in bringing culturally-based authentic materials into the classrooms (Smith, 1997).

 Realia, whether traditional or virtual, have been found to be useful to improve the retention of concepts learned in the classroom.
 Real specimens such as plants, machines or tools enrich learning and make it more concrete, authentic and interesting as the learner is made to handle and study these things directly.
 The presentation of real objects in the classroom, as they are known to exist or used in life situations provides first-hand or direct experiences for learners.